Article-Ending-Mark

 Some important new information about Mark's gospel may have been discovered in 1958 at the Mar Saba monastery near Jerusalem.
 The discovery is a possible copy of an ancient letter written by Clement of Alexandria, in which he quotes two passages from a previously unknown version of Mark.
 Although questions have been raised about the authenticity of this letter, most scholars believe that it is genuine.

-According to the letter, this other version of Mark was called the "Secret Gospel of Mark", and only the most spiritually-advanced people were allowed to read it.
+According to the letter, this other version of Mark was called the "Secret Gospel of Mark", and only a small number of people had seen it.
 Because it contained extra passages, it was apparently a longer version of the gospel.
-The reason why some people wanted to keep its existence secret isn't clear.
-But some scholars think that it may have actually been the original version of Mark's gospel.
+In fact some scholars think that it was actually the original version.
 If so, the New Testament version could be a shortened form with some passages, including the ending, intentionally removed.
 Thus, if a complete text of the secret version could be found, it might reveal the true original ending.

-But unless more information is discovered, questions about the gospel's ending will probably remain unanswered.
-All of the main theories depend on conjectures, and all of them have deficiencies.
-For these reasons, the uncertainty about the true ending is one of the biggest unsolved problems in biblical scholarship.
+But unless new information is uncovered, questions about the gospel's ending will remain unanswered.
+All of the main theories involve conjectures, and all of them have deficiencies.
+As a result, the uncertainty about the true ending is one of the biggest unsolved problems in biblical scholarship.

 Other Topics